Looking for the perfect crochet prayer shawl pattern to make for someone you care about? Find the perfect list of free patterns here!

 Yarn: Scheepjes Stone Washed (Sport Weight #3)

-Warm colors like bold reds and bright pinks add interest to any outfit.
-Stand out from the crowd with this beautiful self edging shawl.
-The free crochet prayer shawl pattern uses double crochet, treble crochet, shell and v-stitches.
-The allover lace design is so fun and flirty – and super lightweight!
+Warm colors like bold reds and bright pink add interest to any outfit.
+Stand out from the crowd with this beautiful self-edging shawl.
+The free crochet prayer shawl pattern uses double crochet, treble crochet, shell, and v-stitches.
+You will get the allover lace design that is so fun and flirty - and super lightweight!

 Designer: Carmen Heffernan for Annie Design Crochet